callable functions#

 nz_prod_end

-function bqp_information(data, inform, status)
+function bqp_information(T, INT, data, inform, status)

 Provides output information